-3.25 Applied Petrology

-Module Coordinator Lecturers Lecturers

-Prof. Dr. D. Dolejš a) Dr. L. Fischer

-b) Dr. M. Junge b) Dr. M. Junge

-Туре Workload Credits Term Cycle Duration

-E Geomat. and Processes 150 h 5 ECTS SS annual 1 term

-E Rock Mech. and Geodyn.

-E Geohazards

-Course / Course Na ame Presence Private study Participants

-a) Experimental Petrology a) 2 wh / 30 h a) 45 h a) 15

-b) Introduction to Ore-Forming Processes b) 2 wh / 30 h b) 45 h b) 15
+3.25 Experimental Petrolo Module Coordinator Lecturers Prof. Dr. D. Dolejš a) Dr. L. Fischer b) Prof. Dr. D. Dolejš Туре Workload Credits Duration E Geomat. and Processes 150 h 5 ECTS SS annual 1 term E Rock Mech. and Geodyn.
+E Geohazards Course / Course Na ame Presence Private study Participants a) Experimental Methods a) 2 wh / 30 h a) 45 h a) 15 b) Thermodynamic and Technical M 0 b) 2 wh / 30 h b) 45 h b) 15

-This module consists of two courses: (a) Experimental petrology provides insights into experimental approaches to simulate magmatic and hydrothermal processes and its application to petrogenetic problems, and (b) Ore-forming processes gives an overview of the mechanisms of formation of mineral deposits and the mobility of metals in melts and fluids.
-The module is designed for master students in mineralogy, petrology and geochemistry, and the attendees will acquire state-of-the-art knowledge of petrogenetic and mineral-forming processes and will be able to evaluate and interpret origin of igneous rocks and ore mineralization using microanalytical and experimental methods.
+This module consists of two courses: (a) Experimental petrology provides insights into experimental approaches to simulate magmatic and hydrothermal processes and its application to petrogenetic problems, and (b) Thermodynamics of Geological and Technical Materials develops theoretical apparatus to interpret experimental results, phase equilibria or element partitioning by thermodynamic models.
+The module is designed for master students in mineralogy, petrology and geochemistry, and in crystallography, inorganic or physical chemistry.
+The attendees will acquire state-of-the-art knowledge of experimental laboratory methods and will be able to use thermodynamic data and models to interpret or predict phase assemblages in natural or synthetic systems.

 a) The knowledge of the prevailing conditions, such as pressure, temperature and oxygen fugacity as well as phase equilibria during magmatic and hydrothermal processes are crucial for understanding the evolution and formation of igneous rocks in the Earth's interior and at its surface.
 In this course students will learn about experimental techniques, which can be applied to simulate the processes that are essential for the formation of igneous rocks such as partial melting, fractional crystallization, immiscibility or degassing.
 In this context different parameters in experimental and natural systems, including phase stabilities, solubilities or partition coefficients will be considered.
 Case studies will be presented with special focus on the genesis of ore deposits.
 In addition, functionality and applicability of petrological modeling programs will be discussed.
-Practical exercises will include evaluation and interpretation of experimental data, and application of modeling programs